17 July 2020

 French postcard by Iris / Editions Chantal, Paris, no. 455.
 Caption: Le tableau final de la revue du Casino de Paris.
 (The final picture of the stage production 'Revue' at the Casino de Paris.)

-Erotic Frankness in Dance
+Erotic frankness in dance

-At the age of nine, she entered the Paris Opéra Ballet school in 1933, where she would meet her future husband and long-time collaborator Roland Petit.
+Renée Marcelle Jeanmaire was born in Paris, France, in 1924.
+At the age of nine, she entered the Paris Opéra Ballet school in 1933, where she met her future husband and long-time collaborator Roland Petit.
 In 1940, she was engaged in the corps de ballet.

 In 1944, Renée Jeanmaire left the Paris Opera House to work with Les Ballets de Monte Carlo.
 She briefly joined Petit’s new company, Les Ballets des Champs-Elysées in 1946, and reunited with him at Les Ballets de Paris in 1949.

 Petit defined a new French chic and erotic frankness in dance, and Jeanmaire became his muse and prima ballerina.
 Petit reinvented the suffering, virginal ballerina as a provocative, irresistible modern-day femme fatale.
-Two of their most famous ballets were Le jeune homme et la mort (The Young Man and the Death) and Carmen, with Jeanmaire as the lethal female destroying a hapless male in both.
+Two of their most famous ballets were 'Le jeune homme et la mort' (The Young Man and the Death) and Carmen, with Jeanmaire as the lethal female destroying a hapless male in both.

-In its 2011 obituary of Petit, The Telegraph candidly recalled: “Petit created Carmen, an encapsulation of Bizet's opera in ballet, which premiered in 1949 at the Prince's Theatre, Shaftesbury Avenue, and became an instant world hit.
+In its 2011 obituary of Petit, The Telegraph candidly recalled: “Petit created 'Carmen', an encapsulation of Bizet's opera in ballet, which premiered in 1949 at the Prince's Theatre, Shaftesbury Avenue, and became an instant world hit.
 Jeanmaire bobbed her hair short and wore a scant black corset, which, coupled with the candid seductiveness of her pas de deux with Petit, caused both shock and delight among the crowds who rushed to see it.
 One observer commented that he could see men's trouser buttons popping during the performance.“

 Their ballets caused a sensation worldwide and Petit and Jeanmaire (now Zizi Jeanmaire) swiftly became the most exciting names in French dance.
 Samuel Goldwyn invited them to come to Hollywood for the choreography and leading lady role in the fantasy Hans Christian Andersen (Charles Vidor, 1952) starring Danny Kaye as the famous Danish fairytale writer.
+In 1954 Petit and Jeanmaire married.

 Zizi Jeanmaire